-When we cleaning the office window, you have to start wiping from top to bottom of the surface that you are disinfecting.
+When we clean the office window, you have to start wiping from top to bottom of the surface that you are disinfecting.

 You need to get all the areas.
 If you are wiping the table, it is also best that you wipe underneath because many times, hands and other things are there.
 Let it dry.

-That is the part that most people are having a hard time, and disinfecting is not like the same as cleaning.
+That is the part that most people are having a hard time with, and disinfecting is not like the same as cleaning.
 You need to allow the chemical properties to deactivate and kill the viruses that are there.

 Preventing The Spread of Germs in The Office

 - According to studies, keyboards have hundreds of more time bacteria per square inch than a toilet seat.
 One of the simplest ways to cut down germs is to use something that is called the vampire cough.
 That is when you use your elbow to cover your mouth when you cough.